martinthomson/tmi/draft-thomson-tmi.md

 correctly attributed.
 Authentication informs decisions protocol participants make about actions they take.

 In some cases, particularly protocols that are primarily two-party protocols, it might be sufficient to allow the signal to be attributed to any intermediary.
-This is the case in QUIC {{?QUIC=I-D.ietf-quic-transport}} for ECN {{?ECN=RFC3168}} and ICMP {{?ICMP=RFC0792}}, both of which are assumed to be provided by elements on the network path.
+This is the case in QUIC {{?RFC9000}} where ECN {{?ECN=RFC3168}} and ICMP
+{{?ICMP=RFC0792}} signals are assumed to be provided by elements on the network path.
 Limited mechanisms exist to authenticate these as signals that originate from path elements, informing actions taken by endpoints.
-Consequently, the actions taken in response to these signals is limited.
+Consequently, the actions that can be taken in response to these signals is limited.

 ### Costs of Technical Constraints